octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### Entrypoint verification with `CONTRACT`

 Smart contract communicates among each other with transactions.
 When invoking a smart contract, the execution must insure that the invocation parameter matches the parameter of the targeted smart contract.
 For example, if a smart contract (possessing 2 entrypoints) can only "Increment" and "Decrement" one can not ask it to "Multiply".
-In the same manner, the arguments of entry point must be respected.
+In the same manner, the arguments of entrypoints must be respected.

 All this verification is done based on entry point definition and expectation.
 The `CONTRACT` stands for this concept.
 Actually the `CONTRACT 'p` instruction permits to specify what kind of entry points one expects to invoke (i.e. the type definition of invoked entrypoint).